jcervas/redistricting/TN-House-2022/readme.md

 Any county that is large enough to contain a least one district wholly need not be split.
 That does not imply it *will not* be split, however.
 But, the total number of splits is necessarily less than the total number of districts (99) by the fact districts have a smaller number of people than that of several whole counties.
 Of course, some counties will be split in order to achieve population equality.
 We can calculate the upper bound on the number of counties that need be split[^1].

 Let us assume that any county that has a population multiple that is an integer of a district is not split.
 For Shelby, that is either 13 or 14.
-Fourty-seven such districts can be draw in Tennessee across 9 counties (Shelby, Davidson, Knox, Hamilton, Rutherford, Blount, Washington, Robertson, Greene).
+Forty-seven such districts can be drawn in Tennessee across 9 counties (Shelby, Davidson, Knox, Hamilton, Rutherford, Blount, Washington, Robertson, Greene).
 So far, that implies that 47 out of the total 99 districts can be drawn to not cut a single county line (This does not include Montgomery County; if included, that implies 50 out of 99 can be drawn without a single "TN County Split")

 If one were to draw the other 52 districts to exactly equal population, n-1 county splits would be necessary.
 So, to complete a 99-district plan where the nine counties listed above were drawn with the districts full contained within their boundaries, and each other district contained exactly its share of the remaining population, there would be 51 counties cut.
 This is the maximum conceivable number.
 In reality, because map-drawers are granted permission to deviate from the ideal population, significant reductions to this number can be made.

-The minimum number of counties that need be split cannot be found analytically, but computers can be instructed to develop plans that limit the splitting of counties.
+The minimum number of counties that need to be split cannot be found analytically, but computers can be instructed to develop plans that limit the splitting of counties.
 Later in this report, I will show that tens of thousands of plans made from combining precincts result in fewer "TN County Splits" than the 2022 enacted House plan.

-Measuring plans using these three different notions allow for comparisons any plan equally. *[Table 2](#tab-2)* does this for the 2012-2020 enacted map, the 2022-2030 enacted map, and the House Democratic Concept map.
+Measuring plans using these three different notions allows for comparisons of any plan equally. *[Table 2](#tab-2)* does this for the 2012-2020 enacted map, the 2022-2030 enacted map, and the House Democratic Concept map.
 The 2022 enacted map scores the worst across all three measures.

 In the plan that was enacted in 2012 and used in subsequent elections until 2020, 36 total counties are split into more than one district.
 These 36 counties were split 70 times in total.
 28 counties have districts that have their boundary split.
 In the 2022 enacted House plan, 38 of the 95 counties are divided into at least two districts, for a total of 74 times, and 30 counties have districts that span the border.
 By comparison, the conceptual map proposed by the House Democrats cuts only 29 of the 95 counties, and does so by dividing counties only 67 times[^2].
 Note that 18 counties exceed the district population and therefore *must* be divided.
 More restrictive population deviation standards would mean a trade-off that would induce an increasing the number of county splits.
-The overall deviation, and average absolute deviation are shown for each of the plans in *[Table 2](#tab-2)*.
+The overall deviation and average absolute deviation are shown for each of the plans in *[Table 2](#tab-2)*.

 For the map enacted to be used after the 2022 elections, 2 additional counties were cut, and a total of 4 more cuts, and two additional counties have districts that span their borders compared to the 2012 enacted map.
 The Democratic House conceptual map splits 9 fewer counties, and does so 7 fewer times.
 I have 7 fewer counties where a district spans it border to complete a district.